 Although the above is important to know, thankfully Excel has built in formatting so that we don’t have to enter our dates and times in serial or decimal values.

-However it’s the lack of understanding of these serial and decimal values for time that cause common errors when performing calculations on time in Excel.
+However it’s the lack of understanding of these serial and decimal values for time that cause common errors when performing calculations on time.